aspectran/aspectran.github.io/_pages/en/docs/guides/aspectran-mybatis-transaction-management.md

 ```

 ### 2. Implementing the DAO Class
-Using `SqlMapperAccess` simplifies the implementation by automatically resolving the mapper type.
+Using `SqlMapperAccess` simplifies the implementation by automatically resolving the mapper interface type.
+When the injected session is a `RoutingSqlSessionAgent`, it seamlessly supports intelligent routing between primary and replica sessions.

 ```java
 @Component